Bee Movie: Plot

 Barry's mission attracts wide attention from bees and humans alike, with countless spectators attending the trial.
 Although Barry is up against tough defense attorney Layton T. Montgomery, the trial's first day goes well.
 That evening, Barry is having dinner with Vanessa when Ken shows up.
 Vanessa leaves the room, and Ken expresses to Barry that he hates the pair spending time together.
-When Barry leaves to use the restroom, Ken ambushes Barry and attempts to kill him, only for Vanessa to intervene and break up with Ken.
+When Barry leaves to use the restroom, Ken ambushes and attempts to murder him, only for Vanessa to intervene and break up with Ken.
 The second day at the trial, Montgomery unleashes an unrepentant character assassination against the bees, leading a deeply offended Adam to sting him.
 Montgomery immediately exaggerates the stinging to make himself seem the victim of an assault while simultaneously tarnishing Adam.
-Adam's actions jeopardize the bees' credibility and his life, though he recovers.
-The third day, Barry wins the trial by exposing the jury to the torturous treatment of bees, particularly use of the smoker, and prevents humans from stealing honey from bees ever again.
+Adam's actions jeopardize the bees' credibility and his life, though he recovers in a hospital with a small, plastic sword as a replacement stinger.
+The third day, Barry wins the trial by exposing the jury to the torturous treatment of bees, preventing humans from stealing honey from bees ever again.
 Having lost the trial, Montgomery cryptically warns Barry that a negative shift of nature is imminent.

-With Honex stopping honey production, every bee is put out of a job, including the vitally important Pollen Jocks, resulting in all the world's flowers beginning to die out without any pollination.
-Before long, the last remaining flowers on Earth are being stockpiled in Pasadena, California, intent for the last Tournament of Roses Parade.
-Barry and Vanessa travel to the parade and steal a float, which they load into a plane.
+Human-obtained honey being returned in overload to the hives leads to Honex stopping honey production and all bees, including the vitally important Pollen Jocks, put out of a job, and all the world's flowers begin to die out without any pollination.
+Before long, the last remaining flowers on Earth are being stockpiled in Pasadena, California, intended for the last Tournament of Roses Parade.
+Barry and Vanessa travel to the parade and steal a float, which they load onto a plane.
 They hope to bring the flowers to the bees so they can re-pollinate the world's last remaining flowers.
-When the plane's pilot and co-pilot both fall unconscious, Vanessa is forced to land the plane, with help from Barry and the bees from Barry's hive.
+When the plane's captain explains that the flight will be delayed due to bad weather, Barry attempts to talk to the pilots, only for them to knock each other out while attempting to kill Barry.
+With help from Barry and the bees from Barry's hive, Vanessa lands the plane safely.

 Barry becomes a member of the Pollen Jocks, and they fly off to a flower patch.
-Armed with the pollen of the last flowers, Barry and the Pollen Jocks reverse the damage and save the world's flowers, restarting the bees' honey production.
+Armed with the pollen of the last flowers, Barry and the Pollen Jocks reverse the damage and save the world's plants, restarting the bees' honey production.
 Later on, Barry runs a law firm at Vanessa's flower shop titled "Insects at Law", which handles disputes between animals and humans.
 While selling flowers to customers, Vanessa offers certain brands of honey that are "bee-approved".